 - 1. Each committee, task force, or work group should have a defined purpose and clear expectations for the work to be done. - 2.
 The LCOL will determine if a committee leader shall sit on the LCOL.
 If so, that person will follow the tenure guidelines of the LCOL members. - 3.
-Committees may exist for a specified period or in perpetuity. - 4.
-Committee development and volunteer committee member recruitment should be done in concert with the person or people responsible for volunteer development for the LCOL.
+Committees may exist for a specified period or in perpetuity as determined and recorded by the LCOL.

+4. Committee development and volunteer committee member recruitment should be done in concert with the person or people responsible for volunteer development for the LCOL.